 Embedded Identity Router in RSA Authentication Manager

-If you want to connect RSA Authentication Manager 8.5 and later to Cloud Authentication Service (CAS), you can download and configure an identity router to each primary and replica instance.
-Every Cloud Authentication Service deployment requires at least one identity router.
+If you want to connect RSA Authentication Manager 8.5 and later to Cloud Access Service (CAS), you can download and configure an identity router to each primary and replica instance.
+Every Cloud Access Service deployment requires at least one identity router.

-The embedded identity router communicates with Cloud Authentication Service and does the following:
+The embedded identity router communicates with Cloud Access Service and does the following:

-- Connects Cloud Authentication Service to your identity sources.
+- Connects Cloud Access Service to your identity sources.

 - Enforces access policies, which determine which applications users can access, when additional authentication is needed, and which authentication methods are required.